 - a.
 Indicate presence of waters of U.S. in review area (check all that apply): 1 - TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands - b.
 Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet: width (ft) and/or acres.
 Wetlands: acres. - c.
-Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): - Non-regulated waters/wetlands (check if applicable):3 2 - Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: Two potential features were found on the property but do not meet te definition of a tributary.
-The OWHM for both features disipates into the landscape.
-These features are not consistent with the definition of waters of the U.S. because they are not a tributary to an (a)(1) to (a)(4) water (33 CFR 328.3(a)(5)).
+Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): - 2.
+Non-regulated waters/wetlands (check if applicable):3 - Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: INT-21 is an intermittent stream that flows for approximately 259 linear feet through the review area before terminating into a sinkhole at approximately 36.174994, -86.473670, where no known connection to a TNW is known.
+INT-21 does not drain directly or indirectly to any waters of the United States and does not support a link to interstate or foreign commerce, because it is not known to be used by interstate or foreign travelers for recreation or other